yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 ## What about correctness testing?

 [Jepsen](https://jepsen.io/) is a widely used framework to evaluate databases’ behavior under different failure scenarios.
 It allows for a database to be run across multiple nodes, and create artificial failure scenarios, as well as verify the correctness of the system under these scenarios.
-We have started testing YugaByte DB with Jepsen and will post the results on the [YugaByte Forum](https://forum.yugabyte.com/t/validating-yugabyte-db-with-jepsen/73) as they become available.
+We have developed our own Jepsen test suite that cover failure scenarios involving single faults, random partition, majority ring partition and clock skew.
+We are pleased to report that YugaByte DB 1.1 passes these Jepsen tests.
+For a detailed report on these test results and our future plans, please review the [Jepsen Testing on YugaByte DB](https://blog.yugabyte.com/jepsen-testing-on-yugabyte-db-database/) blog post.

 ## Is the Community Edition open source?